Back to Library

 The Profile of the Lukewarm

-The most uncomfortable chapter in the book — and the one people talk about most — is Chan's "Profile of the Lukewarm."
-Drawing from Revelation 3:15-16, where Jesus says He will spit lukewarm believers out of His mouth, Chan builds a devastating checklist of what lukewarm Christianity looks like in practice.
+The most uncomfortable chapter in the book — and the one readers talk about most — is Chan's "Profile of the Lukewarm."
+Drawing from Revelation 3:15-16, where Jesus says He will spit lukewarm believers out of His mouth, Chan builds a devastating list of what lukewarm Christianity looks like in practice.

 Lukewarm people attend church regularly but are not changed by it.
-They give enough to feel good but not enough to actually sacrifice.
+They give just enough money to feel generous but never enough to actually sacrifice.
 They choose what is safe over what is right.
-They are moved by stories of radical faith but never act on that stirring.
-They love God but do not love Him with all their heart, soul, mind, and strength.
+They are moved by stories of radical obedience but never act on that stirring.
+They want to be saved from the penalty of sin but not from sin itself.
+They love God, but they do not love Him with all their heart, soul, mind, and strength.

 Chan is not trying to create guilt.
 He is trying to create urgency.
-His argument is simple: if the God of the universe has loved you with a reckless, extravagant, pursuing love — a love that sent His Son to die for you — then a halfhearted response is not just inadequate.
-It is offensive.
+His argument is direct: if the God of the universe has loved you with a reckless, pursuing, sacrificial love — a love that sent His only Son to die in your place — then a halfhearted response is not just inadequate.
+It is an insult.
+You do not respond to crazy love with mild interest.
+You respond with your whole life.

 What Radical Love Looks Like

-Chan does not just diagnose the problem.
+Chan does not simply diagnose the problem.
 He profiles real people who are living differently.
-He tells stories of families who have given away their wealth, of believers who have moved into dangerous neighborhoods, of ordinary Christians who have restructured their entire lives around the question: "What does a life that truly loves God actually look like?"
+He tells the story of families who have given away their wealth.
+He writes about believers who moved into dangerous neighborhoods to serve the poor.
+He describes ordinary Christians who have restructured their entire lives around a single question: what does a life that truly loves God actually look like?

 These are not superhero stories.
-Chan is careful to show that radical obedience is available to anyone.
-It does not require a seminary degree or a move to Africa.
-It might mean adopting a child, forgiving someone who wrecked your life, giving sacrificially to the poor, or simply slowing down enough to actually be present with the people God has placed in your life.
+Chan is careful to show that radical obedience does not require a seminary degree or a move to a foreign country.
+It might mean adopting a child no one else wants.
+It might mean forgiving someone who wrecked your life and doing it without conditions.
+It might mean giving sacrificially to the point where it changes how you live.
+Or it might simply mean slowing down enough to be present with the people God has placed right in front of you.

 The Eternal Perspective